mucsci-students/2021sp-420-Team-Indecision/README.md

 Team Indecision's UML Editor is a program that allows user's to add, delete, and edit classes, their methods, fields, and relationships between each other.
-Classes contain fields and methodsw hich are characteristics of the class.
+Classes contain fields and methods which are characteristics of the class.
 The application also allows the user to save and load .json files to continue right where you left off.